Geodesic dynamics and multi-inclination images of a non-minimally coupled black hole with a thin accretion disk: Particle motion for the non-minimally coupled black hole

 where $M_{\mathrm{c}}$ is defined as the critical mass for given $(\xi, Q)$.
 This relationship can be visualized more clearly and intuitively through the diagram presented in Fig.~\ref{fig:constraint}.
 In terms of observation, these two parameters $Q$ and $\xi$ can be further constrained from the black hole shadow radius, which is equal to the critical impact parameter $b_\mathrm{c}$.
 According to the observations of Sgr A* by the EHT, we have the following constraints on $b_\mathrm{c}/M$ \cite{Vagnozzi:2022moj},

 As shown in Fig.~\ref{fig:constraint}, the lighter gray region represents the $1\sigma$ constraints \eqref{eq:1sigma_constraint}, while the darker gray region corresponds to the $2\sigma$ constraints \eqref{eq:2sigma_constraint}.
 The solid, dashed, and dotted lines correspond to $b_{\mathrm{c}} = 4.21,\ 4.55,\ \text{and}\ 4.88$, respectively.
 We can see that the large charge solutions are ruled out by the constraint, similar to the finding in Ref.~\cite{EventHorizonTelescope:2021dqv}.
-The choice of black hole parameters in the current study focus in the $1\sigma$ constraint regime.
+The choice of black hole parameters in the current study focuses on the $1\sigma$ constraint regime.

 We now move on to study the trajectory of photon, which can be depicted by the orbit equation obtained from Eqs.~\eqref{eq:phi} and \eqref{eq:r} as